Bose-Fermi Chern-Simons Dualities in the Higgsed Phase: Finite Temperature Partition function at large NB

-With this choice the action \eqref{uoph} preserves our unitary gauge choice \eqref{sqv}.
-As we have explained above, this choice of gauge freezes out all $\phi$ degrees of freedom.
-The gauge fields of the unbroken $SU(N_B-1)$ gauge group transform trivially under \eqref{uoph}, as do the neutral $Z$ bosons.
-On the other hand the fundamental $W$ bosons transform under \eqref{ualpha} like objects of charge $-\frac{N_B}{N_B-1}$.
-In the large $N_B$ limit under study in this paper, the charge of these $W$ bosons is just $-1$. \footnote{The fact that the ratio of the magnitude of the charge of a $W$ boson and the original $\phi$ field is $\frac{N_B}{N_B-1}$ has a natural explanation under duality.
+There is another way of understanding fact that the ratio of the magnitude of the charge of a $W$ boson and the original $\phi$ field is $\frac{N_B}{N_B-1}$ using duality.
 Let $B_\mu$ be the background gauge field that couples to the global $U(1)$ symmetry of the $U(N_F)_{k_F}$ fermionic theory.
 The coupling in question is proportional to $\int B d a$ where $a$ is the $U(1)$ part of the dynamical $U(N_F)$ fermionic gauge field.
 A single fermionic particle traps $da$ flux proportional to $\frac{1}{|k_F|}$ when $m_F$ and $k_F$ have the same sign (i.e. in the dual of the un Higgsed phase) but $da$ flux proportional to $\frac{1}{|k_F|-1}$ when $m_F$ and $k_F$ have opposite signs, i.e. in the dual to of the Higgsed phase.
-It follows that the ratio of charges of excitations in the (fermionic dual to) the unHiggsed and Higgsed phases is $\frac{|k_F|}{|k_F|-1}$, which exactly maps to $\frac{N_B}{N_B-1}$ under duality.}
+It follows that the ratio of charges of excitations in the (fermionic dual to) the unHiggsed and Higgsed phases is $\frac{|k_F|}{|k_F|-1}$, which exactly maps to $\frac{N_B}{N_B-1}$ under duality.

 Let us now repeat the computation of the thermal partition function, presented earlier in this section, after turning on a chemical potential $\mu$ for the $U(1)$ charge with action listed in \eqref{uoph}.
 This may be accomplished by turning on an imaginary background gauge field with $ A_0 =i \mu$ for all fundamental $W$ fields and an imaginary gauge field with $ A_0=-i\mu$ for the antifundamental ${\bar W}$ fields.
 This is achieved by making the replacement $\alpha \rightarrow \alpha -i \nu $ in \eqref{intdet} and \eqref{intchi} etc. In other words we define generalized $\chi$ and $\xi$ functions by the formulae